MSLNZ/GTC/docs/API/uarray.rst

 .. note::

-    the *uncertainty* of the result does not equal the Type-A standard uncertainty of the three resistance values
+    A Type-A evaluation of the standard uncertainty of the mean of the three resistance values is a different calculation

     .. code-block:: pycon

            >>> type_a.standard_uncertainty(resistances)
            7.356613978879885

-    This is not an error; they are different things.
-The *uncertainty* evaluated by :func:`.function.mean` is obtained by propagating the uncertainties of the three uncertain-number inputs.
-The *uncertainty* evaluated by :func:`.type_a.standard_uncertainty` is the sample standard error in the mean, calculated from the values of the inputs alone.
+    The standard uncertainty evaluated here by :func:`.type_a.standard_uncertainty` is a sample statistic calculated from the values alone.
+On the other hand, the standard uncertainty obtained by :func:`.function.mean` is evaluated by propagating the input uncertainties through the calculation of the mean value.
+There is no reason to expect these two different calculations to yield the same result.

 .. _uarray-example-2: